A Guide for New Landlords

 Understanding your market and your tenant customers

 There is no one type of business model for a landlords rental business.
-A new landlord needs to understand and be clear of their rental market before even considering buying a rental property.
+A new landlord needs to understand and be clear on the types of tenant and of their rental market before even considering finding an investment property.

 A list of the type of standard landlords and rental businesses include: